Class 2

 4 things you can do right now

-2. Write important decisions in requirements.md
+2. Record important decisions in a requirements.md file

-Once added, check if priority still shows.
+Once added, check whether priority is still visible.

-Why You Need to Command This Way
+Why You Must Command It This Way

-The Crumbling Scene: The 3-Month Wall
+The Collapse in Action: The 3-Month Wall

-• “Make login” — 30 seconds
+• “Build login” — 30 seconds

 • “Add payments” — 2 minutes

-• “Make a dashboard” — 5 minutes
+• “Build dashboard” — 5 minutes

-After 3 months, strange things happen.
+After 3 months, strange things start happening.

-Problems Proven by Numbers
+The Problem, Proven by Numbers

-The cost of speed is complexity.
+The price of speed is complexity.

-• After 2 months: speed advantage vanished
+• After 2 months: speed advantage disappeared

 • What remained: 30% increase in code quality tool warnings, 41% permanent increase in code complexity

-The illusion of being faster.
+The illusion of speed.

 It actually collapsed.

-An internal document read: “GenAI’s rapid code generation is inadvertently exposing vulnerabilities, and current safeguards are wholly inadequate.”
+Internal documents stated: “GenAI’s rapid code generation is inadvertently exposing vulnerabilities, and current safeguards are wholly inadequate.”

 Cause 1: Logic Drift — AI Silently Changes Existing Code